RWS/studio-api-docs/apiconcepts/filetypesupport/appendix_real_time_preview_for_xml_files.md

 <!-- ***********************************************************************-->
 </xsl:stylesheet>
 ```
-***

-The XSL stylesheet can be embedded in settings bundle through the File Type Manager user interface by selecting the corresponding file type and by adding the XSL file in the **Preview** section as shown in the following illustration:
+You can embed the XSL stylesheet in the settings bundle through the File Type Manager UI.
+Select the corresponding file type, then add the XSL file in the **Preview** section, as shown in the following illustration:

 ![add_stylesheet](images/add_stylesheet.jpg)

-Once the XSL file has been embedded in the settings bundle, the real-time preview can be called during translation (see example below):
+After you embed the XSL file in the settings bundle, you can open the real-time preview during translation:

 ![XML_preview](images/XML_preview.jpg)

- Settings bundle for your custom XML file type can be of course exported (as **.sdlftsettings*) and distributed to other users.
+You can also export the settings bundle for your custom XML file type as **.sdlftsettings** and distribute it to other users.

 >[!NOTE]
 >
 > This content may be out-of-date.
 To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.